Re-Opening COVID FAQ's

 - Posters reminding you of how to keep safe will be widely available in the building

-- We will provide additional cleaning in the building and rooms will be disinfected before/after each booking
+- Rooms will be disinfected before/after each booking

 - We will provide professional cleaning of each room once a week*